Redeem FAssets

 Code Breakdown

-- Get the asset manager settings to calculate the redeemed amount; for that, you need to get the
+function by specifying the number of lots to redeem and the underlying chain address. - Retrieve the asset manager settings to calculate the redeemed amount; for this, you need to obtain the

 lotSizeAMG